 The purpose of the RMA is to promote the sustainable management of natural and physical resources.
-The proposed subdivision will promote sustainable management of natural and physical resources, reconciling title arrangements with the existing physical occupation and use of the land.
+The proposed subdivision will promote sustainable management of natural and physical resources, facilitating a sale of agricultural land.

 Part 2 (sections 5, 6, 7 and 8) of the RMA sets out the purpose and principles of the legislation, which as stated in section 5, is "Avoiding, remedying, or mitigating any adverse effects of activities on the environment", section 7(c) "The maintenance and enhancement of amenity values" and section 7(f) "The maintenance and enhancement of the quality of the environment".